A Study of the Sanskrit and Chinese Lotus Sutra

-The Sanskrit Lotus Sutra, Saddharmapuṇḍarīka (SP) is one of the earliest examples of Mahayana Buddhist texts.
+The Sanskrit Lotus Sutra, Saddharmapuṇḍarīka (SP), is one of the earliest examples of Mahayana Buddhist texts.
 There are three classical Chinese translations of the Lotus Sutra in existence, including Kumārajīva’s translation, Myōhō-renge-kyō (鳩摩羅什訳『妙法蓮華経』.
 406CE), which is one of the most important sutras in East Asia.
-It has had a major influence on the formation and development of other sutras, ideas and cultures.
+It has had a significant influence on the formation and development of other sutras, ideas and cultures.
 Where linguistic problems and issues arise concerning the SP and the Chinese translations of the Lotus Sutra, in particular about the correct interpretation of the Myōhō-renge-kyō, it is vital to study the SP in its original language.

 To solve the above, we are promoting our research as the followings: